 Climate change is the change in climate over time, and cannot be represented by single annual events or individual weather anomalies.
 While a single large flood event; a particularly cold summer; or a warm winter are not necessarily strong indications of climate change; a series of floods or warm years that statistically change the average precipitation or temperature over years or decades may indicate climate change.
-However, recent research has begun to attribute certain extreme weather events to climate change (U.S. Global Change Research Program [USGCRP], 2018).
+Recent research has begun to attribute certain extreme weather events to climate change.

-Climate change has already resulted in a wide range of impacts across every region of the United States, and those impacts extend beyond atmospheric climate change alone and include changes to water resources, agriculture, ecosystems, and human health.
+Climate Change has already resulted in a wide range of impacts across every region of the United States, and those impacts extend beyond atmospheric climate change alone and include changes to water resources, agriculture, ecosystems, and human health.
 As climate change is currently happening, the United States and the world are warming; global sea level is rising and acidifying; and certain extreme weather events are becoming more frequent and more severe.
 These changes are driven by accumulation of GHG in the atmosphere primarily through combustion of fossil fuels (coal, petroleum, and natural gas), combined with agricultural emissions and clearing of forests.
-These impacts have accelerated throughout the end of the 20th century (USGCRP, 2018).
+These impacts have accelerated throughout the end of the 20th, and into the 21st century.
+Climate change is a global concern, however for this analysis, we will focus on the potential cumulative climate change impacts on the Driftwood LNG Project areas of the Gulf Coast areas.